Kong/docs.konghq.com/app/_hub/kong-inc/kafka-log/index.md

 The following guidelines assume that both `Kong` and `Kafka` have been installed on your local machine:

-1. Install `kong-plugin-kafka-log` as specified in the Installation section above.
+1. Install `kong-plugin-kafka-log` as specified in the above Installation section.

-2. Create `kong-log` topic in your `Kafka` cluster:
+2. Create a `kong-log` topic in your `Kafka` cluster:

     ```
     ${KAFKA_HOME}/bin/kafka-topics.sh --create \